Skip to content

 Global config can do everything -- override policies, add trusted paths, configure LLM, modify safety lists.

-Project config can only tighten security.
+Project config can only tighten security by default.
 It can:

 • Add classify entries (commands → action types)